C Corporation: Everything You Need to Know

 How to Avoid the Double-Taxation Scenario

-To avoid the biggest glitch associated with C corp duty, structure the C-Corp for zero inventory and zero profit, to take maximum number of deductions allowed by the IRS, thus reducing net income.
+To avoid the biggest glitch associated with C Corp duty, structure the C-Corp for zero inventory and zero profit to take the maximum number of deductions allowed by the IRS, thus reducing net income.

-If you need help with your C Corporation, you can post your legal need on UpCounsel’s marketplace.
+If you need help with your C Corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.